ucsb-ccs-computing/S20-20B/_lab/lab02.md

 * `__init__(self)` - constructor that will have a head refernce that references the first node in the ordered linked list.
 This should be set to `None` by default.
 * `isEmpty(self)` - method that returns True (boolean) of the BookCollection is empty, and returns False otherwise.
 * `getNumberOfBooks(self)` - method that returns the total number of Books (int) in the BookCollection.
 * `insertBook(self, book)` - method that inserts a Book in the appropriate place.
-As mentioned before, all Books in the BookCollection are ordered based on 1) the Book's author, then 2) the Book's year of publication, and then 3) the Book's title.
+As mentioned before, all Books in the BookCollection are ordered based on 1) the Book's author (alphabetical / lexicographical order), then 2) the Book's year of publication, and then 3) the Book's title (alphabetical / lexicographical order).

 Although it's not a requirement to overload operators for the Book class, I would recommend considering to overload the `>` operator (`__gt__`) in the Book class.
 Since we need to find the proper position in the linked list using the order specification above, we can simply compare books with each other by walking down the list, checking if the inserted book is `>` than a Book in the BookCollection, and keep walking down the list until it isn't.
 We then know the place where the book needs to be inserted.
 You'll need to do some logic to replace the references for the BookCollectionNodes when inserting the Book in the appropriate place.